-These really are the best ever super Moist Chocolate Cupcakes.
-Made from scratch with cocoa powder, they are deeply chocolatey, perfectly fluffy, and with a slightly domed top.
+These really are the best ever super Moist Chocolate Cupcakes and there are hundreds of FIVE STAR ratings and dozens of reviews to prove it!.
+Made from scratch in under 30 minutes with cocoa powder, they are deeply chocolatey, perfectly fluffy, and with a slightly domed top.
 And dare I say it?
 These homemade, moist chocolate cupcakes are way better than any boxed cake mix, with the same super moist crumb and texture that you know you love.

 If you also prefer homemade cakes made from scratch over box cake mixes, you will definitely want to check out my Yellow Cake with Chocolate Frosting, Homemade Funfetti Cake, and Best Red Velvet Cake.